Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Introduction

-In a previous study, we developed a theoretical framework for frequency-dispersed transmission measurement of entangled photon pairs generated via PDC pumped with a monochromatic laser \cite{Ishizaki:2020jl}.
-When the entanglement time is sufficiently short, nonclassical photon correlation enables time-resolved spectroscopy with monochromatic pumping.
-Chen {\it et al.} also proposed that a similar scheme could be applied to monitor ultrafast electronicnuclear motion at conical intersections \cite{Chen:2022mo}.
-Moreover, the simple model calculations in Refs.~\onlinecite{Ishizaki:2020jl,Fujihashi:2021ac} suggested that for a finite value of entanglement time, the spectral distribution of the phase-matching function works as a sinc filter in signal processing \cite{Owen:2007pr}, which can be used to selectively resolve a specific region of the spectra.
+In a previous study, we developed a theory of frequency-dispersed transmission measurement using entangled photon pairs generated via PDC pumped with a monochromatic laser \cite{Ishizaki:2020jl}.
+Especially, it was demonstrated that this measurement scheme enabled time-resolved spectroscopy based on monochromatic pumping when the entanglement time is sufficiently short.
+Chen {\it et al.} demonstrated that a similar scheme could be applied to monitor ultrafast electronic-nuclear motion at conical intersection \cite{Chen:2022mo, Gu:2023ph}.
+Moreover, the simple model calculations in Refs.~\citenum{Ishizaki:2020jl} and \citenum{Fujihashi:2021ac} suggested that for a finite value of entanglement time, the spectral distribution of the phase-matching function works as a sinc filter in signal processing \cite{Owen:2007pr}, which can be used to selectively resolve a specific region of the spectra.
 Therefore, this spectral filtering mechanism is expected to simplify the interpretation of the spectra in complex molecules.

 In this study, we theoretically propose a time-resolved spectroscopy scheme that selectively enhances specific signal contributions by harnessing the nonclassical correlations between entangled photons.
 We apply our spectroscopic scheme to a photosynthetic pigment-protein complex, and demonstrated that the phase-matching functions of the PDC in nonlinear crystals, such as periodically poled $\mathrm{KTiOPO_4}$ crystal and $\beta$-$\mathrm{BaB_2O_4}$ crystal, allow one to separately measure specific peaks of spectra by tuning the entanglement time and the central frequencies of the entangled photons.
 Furthermore, we investigated whether the spectral filtering mechanism could be implemented in the range of currently available entangled photon sources.